jbuffo/SOFTsurf/README.md

 Can be called directly from a terminal as a function.

-In either case, SOFTsurf is a heavily parallelized code that uses the 'parfor' capabilities of Matlab.
+In either case, SOFTsurf is a parallelized code that uses the 'parfor' capabilities of MATLAB's Parallel Computing Toolbox.
 The model will distribute instances of SOFTBALL simulations across multiple cores (up to the number of 'salinity' values defined).

 ### Editing run_SOFTsurf.m and running in the terminal
-The Matlab script simply defines the following variables needed by the code and then runs the script.
-Edit the variables for your specific binary salt solution and simulation environment.
+The MATLAB script defines the following variables needed by the code and then runs the makeSurface function.
+Edit the variables for your specific binary salt solution and simulation environment and save the file.

 | Variable   | Description                             | MATLAB Type        | Example Value                                      |
 |------------|-----------------------------------------|--------------------|----------------------------------------------------|